felixhtoo30/felixhtoo30/README.md

 **Wordpress | Magento | Shopify**

 <i>Note: The **Actively Using** category includes languages and frameworks I currently use in my projects.
-The “Previously Used” category lists technologies I am familiar with but am not actively using right now</i>
+The **Previously Used** category lists technologies I am familiar with but am not actively using right now</i>

 ---
 ### Tech Stacks: